HowMuchDoINeed.co logo

 Why Stud Spacing Matters

-- Strength & Stability: Proper spacing means your wall can support shelves, radiators, or kitchen units securely.
+• Strength & Stability: Proper spacing means your wall can support shelves, radiators, or kitchen units securely — not just hope for the best.

-- Plasterboard Fit: Standard plasterboard sheets are 1,200mm wide, so 600mm spacings line up with their edges for easier installation.
+• Plasterboard Fit: Standard plasterboard sheets are 1,200mm wide, so 600mm spacings line up with their edges for easier installation and fewer awkward cuts.

-- Building Regulations: Most UK Building Regulations recommend 400mm or 600mm spacings for timber stud walls.
+• Building Regulations: Most UK Building Regulations recommend 400mm or 600mm spacings for timber stud walls.
+Stick to these and you're on solid ground — literally.

 DIY Tips for Building Stud Walls

-- Mark out positions: Use a tape measure and spirit level to mark stud centres on the floor and ceiling tracks.
+• Mark out positions: Use a tape measure and spirit level to mark stud centres on the floor and ceiling tracks before you touch a single piece of timber.

-- Use quality timber: C16 or C24 graded timber is commonly used for stud walls in the UK.
+• Use quality timber: C16 or C24 graded timber is the standard for stud walls in the UK.
+Don't be tempted by whatever's cheapest in the skip.

-- Don’t forget noggins: Horizontal pieces (noggins) between studs add rigidity and support for plasterboard joints.
+• Don't forget noggins: Horizontal pieces (noggins) between studs add rigidity and give plasterboard joints something to land on.
+Skip them and you'll regret it.

-- Plan for services: Leave room for electrical cables or pipes if needed.
+• Plan for services: Leave room for electrical cables or pipes if needed.
+Far easier to sort now than to chase out plasterboard later.

 Questions People Are Actually Asking